-In this guide we’ll show you how to set up the Galaxy S9 so you can use it faster and enjoy all the cool things it can do.
-These are tips and tricks to make the process easier, settings to change, and things to know about as you get started.
+In this guide we’ll show you how to set up the Galaxy S9 or Galaxy S9+ so you can use it faster and enjoy all the cool things it can do.
+These are the first 10 settings to change, things to do, or tips and tricks to help you get started.

 We’ll cover everything from that first time you turn it on, take you through some of the questions and settings, then share additional tips for the best experience possible.
 This includes using Samsung Smart Switch to easily transfer your old phone to the Galaxy S9.